melt-ui/melt-ui/src/docs/content/controlled.md

 Your store will be updated as the `open` store normally would, but you'll be able to freely modify its state outside of the builder.

+## Change Functions

-A "change function" is called when the value of a `state` store would normally change.
+A _change function_ is called when the value of a `state` store would normally change.
 It receives an object with `curr` and `next` properties, whose values are the current and next values of the store.